 First Associate Concertmaster NATHAN COLE, who joined the LA Phil in 2011, has appeared as guest concertmaster with the orchestras of Pittsburgh, Minnesota, Houston, Ottawa, Seattle, and Oregon.
 He was previously a member of the Chicago Symphony and Principal Second Violin of the Saint Paul Chamber Orchestra.
 A native of Lexington, Kentucky, he made his debut with the Louisville Orchestra at the age of ten while studying with Donna Wiehe.
 After eight years working with Daniel Mason, Cole enrolled at the Curtis Institute of Music.
 In addition to his studies there with Pamela Frank, Felix Galimir, Ida Kavafian, and Jaime Laredo, Cole formed the Grancino String Quartet, debuting in New York’s Weill Hall.
 Several summers at Marlboro enriched his love of chamber music.

-While in Chicago, Cole taught at Roosevelt University and coached the Chicago Civic Orchestra.
-He is currently on the faculty at the Colburn School for the Performing Arts and Azusa Pacific University, with classes at the Colburn Conservatory and USC.
-He is also on the faculty at Azusa Pacific University.
-His articles and photographs have appeared in Strings, Symphony, and Chamber Music magazines.
+Nathan’s articles and videos on practicing, performing, teaching, and auditioning have helped thousands of violinists worldwide.
+Visit natesviolin.com for the complete collection.
+In addition to his online teaching, Nathan is currently on faculty at the Colburn School for the Performing Arts, with classes at the Colburn Conservatory and USC.
+His articles and photographs have also appeared in Strings, Symphony, and Chamber Music magazines.